tri-cods/github-pages/README.md

 - Learn how to set up a GitHub Pages site
 - Learn how to add content to the site
 - Learn how to edit and modify the theme of the site
-- Lear how to add collaborators to the repository
+- Learn how to add collaborators to the repository
 - Undersatand the concepts of static and dynamic websites and minimal computing.

 ## Why learn GitHub Pages?

 Github pages offers a robust ecosystem on wich to create a site that both follow the ethos of collaboration and minimal computing.
-Alhtough Content Managment Systems (CMS) like Omeka and Wordpress are also viable alternatives for website development, they require substantial local infrastructure to set up and can prohibit wide adoption.
+Although Content Managment Systems (CMS) like Omeka and Wordpress are also viable alternatives for website development, they require substantial local infrastructure to set up and can prohibit wide adoption.

 [Begin>>](sections/01-intro.md)